Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Then, I cut the mesh netting with my tiny scissors, liberating the rattle piece!

 I threaded my needle and sewed the seam back up.
-I did this using a classic toy-closing stitch, called a ladder stitch (I like the tutorial here).
+I did this using a classic toy-closing stitch, called a ladder stitch.

 My needlework wasn't that pretty, but it got the job done.